 Welcome to Warwickshire Leisure Studies.
 On these pages you will find mentally stimulating, and creative, local Warwickshire and West Midlands adult leisure courses.
-These are offered at a high level: often to university undergraduate level, and are taught by local adult tutors who are well qualified in their subject areas, and often practicing in their own field as critics, writers, artists etc. Most tutors have previously worked for The University of Warwick Centre for Lifelong Learning (The University of Warwick’s own Adult Education Department) and some still offer some courses for the CLL as well.
+These are offered at a high level: often to university undergraduate level, and are taught by local adult tutors who are well qualified in their subject areas, and often practicing in their own field as critics, writers, artists etc. All tutors currently listed have previously worked for The University of Warwick Centre for Lifelong Learning (The University of Warwick’s own Adult Education Department) and some still offer some courses for the CLL as well.
 Have a look around.
 The tutor’s own, detailed info pages are on the left.
 Find out about us and our courses.
 Alternatively, click on the subject list below.
 Found a course that sounds right for you?
 Sign up using the PayPal button on the tutor’s page (You can also use a credit card.) or follow the tutor’s own sign-up instructions.

 You can also follow us on Twitter:

 Not all Egyptian tombs were royal.
 This course looks at the Dynasty 1 tombs of the Delta: North Saqqara, and nearby Helwan, and some close-by in Cario.
 These tombs contain high quality grave goods, once thought to belong to kings, but they belonged to high officials, often the relatives of kings.
 Learn about the lives of these people and the society of the time from excavations still ongoing.

 We will consider the changing and developing style of this many faceted novelist whose writing career spanned the realist style of the later Victorian and Edwardian periods and ended touched by Modernism.
 We will also move in time from the Potteries of Staffordshire to post-World War One London.

 A chance to choose and develop a subject, exploring it through different media/techniques.
 “Often when working on an image I deliberately try a variety of media – experimenting in this way helps me to see many creative opportunities.”